SvenDowideit/docker-volumes-nfs/README.md

 > Note: because of the way docker parses colons, you need to omit them from the NFS share.

+## Build and run in Boot2Docker qemu VM

+`make iso` will build an experimental boot2docker ISO which will auto-start the nfs volume-plugin.

+If you're on Linux, you can run it in Qemu-kvm using `make run`.

 ## License

 MIT